What we’re doing at BWP

-Global stock market movements have been unprecedented and nothing short of dramatic in recent weeks.
-The sell-off of shares around the world has been heightened by the measures many governments are imposing for entire nations.
+Global stock market movements have been unprecedented and nothing short of dramatic since the pandemic took hold.
 With this in mind, we have provided a simple and straightforward analysis of the current investment landscape.
-As you can appreciate, the situation is changing on a day-to-day basis, so please get in touch if you would like a more detailed view.
+As you can appreciate, the situation is changing on a daily basis, so please get in touch if you would like a more detailed view.
 Our primary message to investors, however, is that it is important to remain calm and remain invested.

 Whilst this current situation is undoubtedly worrying over the short term, we continue to remain confident for the long-term prospects of investments.
-We would urge caution and restraint in these volatile conditions and do not recommend any change to your investment strategy that you have agreed with your financial adviser, in light of recent events.
+We would urge caution and restraint in these volatile conditions and do not recommend any change to your investment strategy that you have agreed with your financial adviser.
 Your investments are in line with your risk profile and time horizon and as such, we would recommend that you remain invested in accordance with this, rather than to sell out, realising losses.

 Please read this leaflet, which gives some valuable insights, in case you’re worried about how the current market conditions may be adversely affecting your investments.